 Having your baby wear the wrong diaper size results in a huge diaper mess.
 This is one of the main reasons why diaper blowout happens.
 If the diaper size is too small, the poop blowout would happen around the legs.
 Whereas if the diaper is too big and it is not hugging well around the baby’s back, the diaper blowout is all over the back of the baby.

 2. Inappropriate clothing size

-My son had the worst diaper explosion at about 7 months when we were on vacation and we were just about to have our lunch at a local restaurant in Vegas.
-The reason was too tight clothes (He was wearing suspender shorts) on his bottom with a diaper inside.
+My son had the worst diaper explosion around 7 months of age; we were on vacation and just about to have lunch at a local restaurant in Vegas.
+Wrong timings and awkward place.
+The reason was the inappropriate size of clothes (suspender shorts) he was wearing that day.

 3. Poop after an episode of Constipation

 If you are reading this post, you might have been struggling with the poop explosion.
 You can expect a huge diaper blowout if a few months old baby is having constipation.
 The poop explosion is going to be all up the back and up to the neck.

 That being said, poop after constipation should be on high alert.

 4. Over-soaked diaper may leak faster than the dry diaper